Phishing-Attacks/WiFi-Login/README.md

  - Runs on localhost & local network

 ## Usage
- - Clone the repository by typing `git clone https://github.com/Phishing-Attacks/WiFi-Login-Page`
+ - Clone the repository by typing `git clone https://github.com/Phishing-Attacks/WiFi-Login`
- - Go to the cloned directory by typing `cd WiFi-Login-Page`
+ - Go to the cloned directory by typing `cd WiFi-Login`
  - Run the main file by typing `sudo bash main.sh`

 ## License